 Our goats receive carrots or apples on a daily basis, as we have found that their loose minerals stick to the damp slices and are more evenly distributed when mixed with the fresh fruit or vegetables.
 Our mixture of goat feed pellets and sunflower seeds can vary from half & half to ¼ sunflower seeds and ¾ goat feed pellets, depending upon the goats’ preference, the season, or their fleece condition.

-We add Purina Sweet Feed once a week as a treat year-round and a small amount once a day in winter with more given to pregnant and lactating does.
-Does get more sweet feed than the bucks or wethers.
+We add a small amount of Purina Sweet Feed as a treat year-round and give more to pregnant and lactating does.
+Does always get more sweet feed than the bucks or wethers.

 Additional feed supplies include: